 Online Construction/Heavy Equipment Operation Programs

-In 2018-2019, 75 schools offered a construction/heavy equipment/earthmoving equipment operation program of some type.
+In the 2019-2020 academic year, 70 schools offered some type of construction/heavy equipment/earthmoving equipment operation program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|